JaimeMAnayaRojas/literature_ee/README.md

 ## For the results

 We can use the figure in the *plot folder* to show the bias in publication numbers given the region and topic, additionally you can find a table with the parameters estimated, and the model comparasion in the *tables folder*

+### Figure 1b (plots/N_papers region by topic.pdf)

+Posterior probability density estimates of the number of publications of tropical and temperate publications in major topics of ecology and evolution in the web of science (WOS).
+The probability of temperate bias in each topic is given at the top-right corner of each panel.
+Colored shades represent 95% credible intervals (see Table-S# for more details).

+### Figure 2 (plots/Ciations region by topic.pdf)
+Posterior probability density estimates for the citation rates of tropical and temperate publications in major topics of ecology and evolution in the web of science (WOS).
+The probability of temperate bias in each topic is given at the top-right corner of each panel.
+Colored shades represent 95% credible intervals (see Table-S# for more details).

 ## References